snewhouse/enrichr-api/README.md

 # enrichr-api

-## query_enrichr_py*.py

-python script to programmatically enrich your data using Enrichr
+`query_enrichr_py*.py` : python scripts to programmatically enrich your data using Enrichr

 *Note: all credit goes to the Enrichr folks...I just stuck their examples from http://amp.pharm.mssm.edu/Enrichr/help#api together*